 • Council received correspondence from the city’s municipal judge, Andy Wood, requesting that the traffic commission consider reducing the speed limit on Neosho Boulevard from 45 mph to 30 or 35 mph, between Daugherty Road and Walnut Street.
 The request was passed along to the city manager to look into, Mayor Richard Davidson said.

-Page 2 of 2 - • Council members approved on first reading two annexation requests, for the properties located at 2826 Gordan Place, and at 2308 Bowler Place.
+• Council members approved on first reading two annexation requests, for the properties located at 2826 Gordan Place, and at 2308 Bowler Place.

 • Council approved an agreement with Branco Enterprises for the scheduled work on East Spring Street, which includes upgrades to sidewalks, curb and guttering and asphalt overlay along a portion of the street, and a trail running from the Lampo Center to the helicopter pad in Morse Park.